 At the prestigious London Jazz Festival, five Estonian jazz bands performed – Weekend Guitar Trio, Kadri Voorand & Mihkel Mälgand, Erki Pärnoja: Efterglow, Heavy Beauty, and Peedu Kass Momentum will be performing.
 John Cumming, the director of the London Jazz Festival, commented on the performances: “I heard them in Tallinn two years ago.
 They’re really good.”
-The concert was held in the framework of the Estonian Jazz Union and Jazzkaar project “Jazz Present to Europe”.
+The concert was held in the framework of the Jazz Estonia and Jazzkaar project “Jazz Present to Europe”.

 Estonian jazz musicians have undertaken international festivals this year and hope it to be a boost for future opportunities.
 It is also a part of a cultural program devoted to both the Estonian Presidency of the Council of the European Union and the centenary of the republic, said “Aktuaalne kaamera”: